victoryang1/DAT-BOS-16/projects/final-projects/05-presentation/readme.md

 This is it!
 It's presentation time.

-Whether during an interview or as part of a job, you will frequently have to present your findings to business partners and other interested parties - many of whom won't know anything about data science!
-That's why it's important to practice communicating clearly and effectively so that anyone can understand.
+Whether during an interview or as part of a job, you will frequently have to present your findings to business partners and other interested parties - many of whom won't know anything about data science.
+That's why it's important to practice communicating your work clearly and effectively - for any audience.

-Your goal is to create a 10 minute presentation that guides your viewers through your problem, data, hypothesis, findings, and results.
-This is what you've been building toward over the past few weeks!
+Your goal is to create a 10 minute presentation that guides a non-technical audience through your problem, data, hypothesis, findings, and results.
 You should already have the analytical work complete, so now it's time to clean up and clarify your findings.

 Create a detailed 10-20 slide deck or interactive demo that explains your data, visualizes your model, describes your approach, articulates strengths and weaknesses, and presents specific recommendations.
 Plan for a 10 minute presentation with 1-2 minutes of QA; be prepared to explain and defend your model to an inquisitive audience!